BabyBoChen/Jatatable/README.md

         });

         // insert column
-        let rows = jatatableInsertColumn(myTable, "New Column Header"); //rows are all of the tr elements inside the tbody element;
+        let rows = jatatableInsertColumn(myTable, "New Column Header"); //this function returns all of the tr elements inside the tbody element;
     </script>
 </body>
 </html>